 Pressure release valves are pressure regulators that maintain the pressure inside the cooker to a controlled value.
-When there is sufficient pressure build up inside the cooker, these valves reduce the pressure inside by opening up.
-There are spring loaded pressure relief valves as well as jiggle top valves.
-Their design techniques may be different but their primary objective is same.
-That is to ensure pressure control inside the cooker.
+When there is sufficient pressure built up inside the cooker, these valves reduce the pressure inside by opening up.
+There are spring-loaded pressure relief valves as well as jiggle top valves.
+Their design techniques may be different but their primary objective is the same — to ensure pressure control inside the cooker.

 - Spring Loaded Valves

-Spring loaded valves pop up and allow steam release once the pressure inside the cooker has raised considerably.
-This is an indication that heat supply to the cooker may be reduced.
+Spring loaded valves pop up and allow steam release once the pressure inside the cooker has increased considerably.
+This is an indication that the heat supply to the cooker may be reduced.

 - Jiggle Top Pressure Valves

-Presto is a reputable company when it comes to production of Jiggle top pressure indicators.
-These pressure valves work well if the air inside the cooker is completely evacuated.
-They are different in design from that of spring loaded valves.
+Presto is a reputable company when it comes to the production of Jiggle-top pressure indicators.
+These pressure valves work well if the air inside the cooker is completely removed.
+They are different in design from that of spring-loaded valves.
 After evacuation, the weight can be placed on top of the lid.
-Jiggle top valves tend to rock once the pressure reaches the optimum level.
-They also release excessive steam during the process.
+Jiggle-top valves tend to rock once the pressure reaches the optimum level.
+They also release excess steam during the process.

 - Pop up Indicators

-Pop up indicators are another safety feature in modern pressure cookers.
+Pop-up indicators are another safety feature in modern pressure cookers.
 They indicate the pressure values inside the cooker with a lot of precision and accuracy.
 These indicators consist of a weight attached to the top of a stem.
-The stem may have markings and readings on them.
+The stem may have markings and readings on it.
 Some indicators also have red rings around them.

 - Gasket Release Aperture

 Besides the pressure valves, there is a gasket release aperture situated just under the lid.
-When pressure reaches higher limits, the gasket is pushed upwards and the pressure is released through this aperture ensuring temperature and pressure maintenance inside the cooker.
+When the pressure reaches higher limits, the gasket is pushed upwards and the pressure is released through this aperture, ensuring temperature and pressure maintenance inside the cooker.

 More reading: Pressure Cooker Gasket and How To Take Care of It